International Longshoremen's Association: Rivalry with the IBL

 The balance of power began to shift as Gleason gained ground against the IBL and longshoremen along the coast refused to handle diverted cargo.
 Dewey's anti-ILA entourage responded to the shift with a series of legal actions.
 Then, the NLRB officially set aside the results of the December elections and called for a new vote.
 The final blow, however, was the NLRB's announcement that the ILA would be banned from future elections unless it ended the work stoppage "forthwith".
 Bradley had no choice but to send his men back to work.

 The ILA won a slim victory in the May 26, 1954, election, despite aggressive IBL campaigning.
-In August 1954, the results were finally approved and certified by NLRB and the ILA was given representational rights in the Port of New York.
-The IBL did not go quietly and forced a third representational election in 1956, in which it was again defeated.
+In August 1954, the results were finally approved and certified by NLRB, and thus the ILA was given representational rights in the Port of New York.
+The IBL did not go quietly, and forced a third representational election in 1956, in which it was again defeated.
 By the time an AFL–CIO committee recommended re-admittance for the ILA in August 1959, the IBL was active only in the Great Lakes.
 In October, the IBL officially dissolved itself and IBL president Larry Long became president of ILA's Great Lakes District.

 Teddy Gleason was unanimously elected president at the ILA International Convention in 1963.
 He had always been respected, and the value of his efforts as General Organizer during the troubles of the 1950s was well known.
 The delegates who elected Gleason were looking for change, progress, and modernization.
 Gleason took up this charge and moved the headquarters to its current focused on settling the union's troubled financial affairs.